Make-School-Courses/FEW-1.1-Web-Foundations/02-HTML-Strategies/README.md

 ## Code Review!

 How do you know when you're doing it right?
-I know you know you are doing it right, the problem is that there is some disagrement on what is right.
+I know you know you are doing it right, the problem is that there is some disagreement on what is right.

 Luckily we have the [Validator](https://validator.w3.org)!
-The HTML Validator will look at your code and determin how right it is!
+The HTML Validator will look at your code and determine how right it is!

 Code review your completed form with another student.
 Look for and comment on these things: